torgashev775-svg/arc-contribution-journal/README.md

 - inferred action
 - status

-## Reports
+## Exports
-Selected entries can be exported as:
+Selected or stored data can be exported as:
 - JSON
 - CSV
 - Markdown report

-This makes it easier to reuse activity logs for:
+This can be useful for:
+- validation logs
-- forum posts
+- forum summaries
-- contribution reports
+- contribution notes
 - internal tracking
-- research notes

 ## Storage
 All data is stored locally in the browser using `localStorage`.

-Notes:
+Important notes:
 - data stays on the current browser/device
 - clearing browser storage removes saved data
 - use JSON export for backup

 ## Positioning
-This project is a local proof and activity journal for Arc Testnet workflows.
+This project is a local validation and activity journal for Arc Testnet workflows.

-It is not an automated farming tool and does not execute transactions.
+It does not execute transactions and is intended for documentation, proof tracking, and reporting.

 ## Stack
 - HTML
 - CSS
 - JavaScript
 - GitHub Pages

-## Roadmap
-Possible next improvements:
-- search
-- timeline view
-- richer report builder
-- stronger transaction classification
-- import merge mode